Are You Safer in the Front Seat or Back Seat in a Car Accident?

 Every vehicle has sections that are more heavily reinforced than others.
 When a car accident occurs and impacts a certain a reinforced area of a vehicle, the occupants of the vehicle are less likely to suffer a serious injury.
 It is reasonable to believe that being in the back seat of a car during a head-on collision would be safe; however, that may not always be true.
 If you or a family member was seriously injured in a head-on car accident, you should consult with an experienced Philadelphia car accident lawyer today.
 The injury lawyers at the Reiff Law Firm are here to help you litigate a claim against the negligent driver that caused your car accident.
-The Reiff Law Firm is here to explain whether vehicle occupants are safer in the front seat or the backseat.
+Our car accident attorneys are here to explain whether vehicle occupants are safer in the front seat or the backseat.

 Are You Safe in the Back Seat During a Head-On Car Crash?

 It may be hard to believe that being in the back seat of a car during a head-on car crash would result in more serious injuries than being in the front seat of the car.
 However, according to the Insurance Institute for Highway Safety (IIHS), passengers in the back seat of a car are not always as well protected as others in the front seats of the car.